-Dr. David R. Soderblom, the 2018 senior science staff executive committee chair, first came to the institute in 1984 as an assistant astronomer.
+Dr. David R. Soderblom first came to the institute in 1984 as an assistant astronomer.
 He has built his career at the institute in a number of technical and leadership roles, and is a fully tenured astronomer.
-As science staff chair, Dr. Soderblom fosters the research strength of the institute by interacting with the science staff, leading the mentoring program for researchers, and working with management on matters related to the research staff and its role in the future of the institute.
+As the 2018 senior science staff executive committee chair, Dr. Soderblom fostered the research strength of the institute by interacting with the science staff, leading the mentoring program for researchers, and working with management on matters related to the research staff and its role in the future of the institute.
 Before joining the institute, he served as a research astronomer and Langley-Abbot Fellow at the Smithsonian Astrophysical Institute in Cambridge, Massachusetts, and as a visiting scientist at the High Altitude Observatory of the National Center for Atmospheric Research in Boulder, Colorado.

 Education and outreach are core components of Dr. Soderblom’s work.
 He has served as a lead scientist and coordinator for the institute’s Space Astronomy Summer Program; a supervisor for high school work-study interns; and a speaker for Project ASTRO in Baltimore-area schools.
 He has also contributed as a speaker for the Planets, Life, and the Universe Lecture Series, produced in partnership with Johns Hopkins University, since 2012.

 PhD in Astronomy, University of California, Santa Cruz

 - Observational studies of the evolution of solar-type stars and their age-related phenomena